 "The hospital is a dizzying place," he says.
 "It's a new crew all the time - in the emergency room, on the unit, the day team, the night team, the nurses, the respiratory therapist, the pharmacist.
 By introducing ourselves, we can go a long way toward making the entire hospital experience a little less daunting."

 The Osler Center for Clinical Excellence at Johns Hopkins and the Johns Hopkins Hospitalist Scholars Program provided stipends for the observers and covered the transportation and logistical costs of the study.

 Other Johns Hopkins researchers involved in the study include Lindsey Hutzler, B.A.; Albert W. Wu, M.D., M.P.H.; Sanjay V. Desai, M.D.; and Timothy Niessen, M.D., M.P.H.

 For more information about Dr. Feldman: www.hopkinsmedicine.org/gim/faculty/feldman.html

-*News Release by Johns Hopkins Medicine (JHM): Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Johns Hopkins Medicine (JHM)).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.